Skip to main content

 Adrenal Glands and Stress Response

-The are responsible for producing hormones that help your body respond to stress.
+The adrenal glands are responsible for producing hormones that help your body respond to stress.
 Cortisol, often called the “stress hormone,” is one of their primary outputs.
 While essential for acute stress responses, chronic elevation of cortisol, often driven by persistent stressors including dietary ones, can have widespread systemic effects.

 Dietary factors that can contribute to adrenal strain include erratic eating patterns, excessive caffeine consumption, and diets lacking in essential micronutrients.
 When the body perceives a state of nutritional deprivation or imbalance, it can trigger a stress response, leading to sustained cortisol production.
 This prolonged cortisol elevation can suppress thyroid function, disrupt sex hormone balance, and contribute to visceral fat accumulation, illustrating the interconnectedness of these systems.